Tongkat Ali side effects

 Adverse Effects

-- Avoid in men with breast cancer or prostate cancer, diabetes mellitus, heart disease, kidney disease, liver disease, or sleep apnea, according to secondary sources.
+• Specific Health Conditions: Individuals with breast or prostate cancer, diabetes, heart disease, kidney disease, liver disease, or sleep apnea should avoid using Tongkat Ali due to potential risks [4].

 Pregnancy and Lactation